micmejia/bible-dump/NKJV/Jeremiah/Jer 32.md

 So I bought the field from Hanamel, the son of my uncle who _was_ in Anathoth, and weighed _out to_ him the money--seventeen shekels of silver.

 ###### 10
-And I signed the [^b]deed and sealed _it,_ took witnesses, and weighed the money on the scales.
+And I signed the deed and sealed _it,_ took witnesses, and weighed the money on the scales.

 ###### 11
 So I took the purchase deed, _both_ that which was sealed _according_ to the law and custom, and that which was open;